Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart.md

 ## Navigation
 After upload, the user is directed to the Scan Reports page before the new Scan Report has been fully processed.
-While the Scan Report continues to be processed, the contents visible on CaRROT-Mapper will be populated over time.
+While the Scan Report continues to be processed, the contents visible on Carrot-Mapper will be populated over time.

 Click on the name of the Scan Report to navigate to the list of Tables ("Tables List") within the Scan Report.
 As Tables are processed, the user can click on the name of each Table to navigate to the list of Fields ("Field List") within that Table.